tari-project/tari-crypto/README.md

 * Breaking change: `KeyRing.sign` doesn't take a nonce any more.
 It's not needed, and why risk someone re-using it?
 * New method: `key_utils.sign` to sign keys not in the key ring
 * New module: Commitments

+# Building the C FFI module

+To build the C bindings, you can run

+    make ffi

+To build the release version (recommended):

+    make ffi-release

+To run the small demo:

+    make demo
+    ./bin/demo